 The cliff point is the first day when the demand curve began to diverge from normal—i.e., when transit users start to avoid the transit.
-The floor point is the day when decline slows and transit demand has re-stabilized.
-Naturally, we can expect the cliff point to be impacted by the policy of local government.
-We therefore collect the date when each state declared the state of emergency due to COVID-19 and conduct correlation analysis between the emergency date and the cliff point.
+The base point is the day when decline slows and transit demand has re-stabilized.
+We expect the cliff point to be impacted by policies and actions in local communities.
+We therefore consider the date when each state declared a state of emergency due to COVID-19 and conduct correlation analysis between the emergency declaration date and the cliff point.

-Parameter k represents the rate of transit demand decline; we therefore define it as decay rate.
+Parameter k in equation (1) represents the rate of transit demand decline; we therefore define it as decay rate.
 It indicates the speed of response from users who have the ability to stay at home or not use public transit.
-We also conduct the correlation analysis between decay rate and cliff/floor point.
+We conduct correlation analysis between decay rate and cliff/base points to examine the relationship between de-stabilization, re-stabilization and the rate of demand decline.

 Response intervals with incubation lags

-Response intervals compare the time of community spread with the initiation (cliff point) and conclusion (floor point) of transit demand decline in each system.
+Response intervals compare the time of community spread with the initiation (cliff point) and conclusion (base point) of transit demand decline in each system.
 This measures the responsiveness of transit demand to the pandemic.
 Although declines in transit demand are not welcome from a revenue perspective, lower demand means fewer people potentially exposed on transit; it also means the remaining dependent riders are less exposed and can practice social distancing more easily.
 Ideally, a transit system initiates and finishes its demand decline before there is community spread.

 Meanwhile, the date of first reported community spread is not necessarily the first date of actual spread due to the incubation period for the disease.
 The median of incubation period is five days and can be as long as 14 days [30]; the virus can also spread asymptomatically [31–33].
 Additionally, the availability of testing kits and response times from local authorities can lead to an underestimation of total cases [34,35].
-Since the incubation period and case load accuracy both vary, we introduce incubation lag as a parameter into response intervals relative to the cliff and floor points:
+Since the incubation period and case load accuracy both vary, we introduce incubation lag as a parameter of the response intervals relative to the cliff and base points: